SHINING SEA BIKEWAY:

-To start from Country Rd parking lot (northern end); From Route 28 take the Route 151exit and travel west.
+To start from Country Rd parking lot in North Falmouth [Northern End]; From Route 28 take the Route 151exit and travel west.
 After crossing the RR tracks the bike trail starts on your left and the parking lot will be on your right.

-To start from Depot Ave (Falmouth Village); From Route 28 travel south to Falmouth Village.
+To start from Depot Ave in Falmouth Village [South Central Section]; From Route 28 travel south to Falmouth Village.
 Turn right on Depot Rd to the parking lot next to the trail.

 The Shining Sea Bikeway travels from the ferry terminal in Woods Hole through the villages of Falmouth along the former rail bed of the NY, New Haven & Hartford Railroad.
 Train service ran from NY and Boston to Woods Hole from 1872 to 1965.
 The bikeway's name honors Katharine Lee Bates, born in Falmouth in 1859, who penned "America the Beautiful," with its line, And crown thy good with brotherhood, from sea to shining sea!"
 For more information visit; SHINING SEA BIKEWAY .
 If you wish to bike Martha's Vineyard you can take your bike over to the island on a ferry from Woods Hole.
 The ride over is only 45 minutes long.
 For more information visit; Martha's Vineyard Bike Paths .

-Starting from the ferry terminal in Woods Hole; The trail starts off Railroad Ave, next to the entrance for the Steamship Authority's parking lot.
+Starting from the Ferry Terminal in Woods Hole [Southern End]; The trail starts off Railroad Ave, next to the entrance for the Steamship Authority's parking lot.

 Note; Plenty of places to grab a bite to eat in Woods Hole.
 You can also take a quick on-road detour of 0.4 miles to check out the free WOODS HOLE SCIENCE AQUARIUM (very small but A/C).
 Head right up Railroad Ave, then left along Water St, cross the draw bridge and continue to Albatross St where you turn right.
 The aquarium is on your left.

-The trail starts out as a bike lane along an access road and through a parking lot before coming to a map board and start of the off road trail at 0.7 miles.
-Enter the woods along a small berm on the paved trail and you'll pass by a granite 1 mile marker (markers every mile).
+Heading North the Shining Sea Bikeway starts out as a BIKE LANE along an access road and through a parking lot before coming to a Map Board and start of the off road trail at 0.7 miles.
+Enter the woods along a small berm on the paved trail and you'll pass by a granite 1 Mile Marker (Mile Markers every mile).
 You'll come alongside the Vineyard Sound at 1.5 miles where you can stop and check out the beach.

 Note; When you reach Surf Drive at 2 miles, there is limited parking on the left.

-After crossing Surf Drive you'll spot an old cement Whistle marker on the right, left over from the RR days.
+After crossing Surf Drive you'll spot an old cement RR Whistle marker on the right, left over from the RR days.
 You then travel alongside Oyster Pond, leaving the sound behind.
 Check out the large wind mill past the pond.
 Before you cross Elm Rd, your next road crossing, look up to your right and you'll spot a large Osprey nest on a wooden platform.
 You now travel through the SALT POND BIRD SANCTUARIES.
 You'll see various walking paths along the right side of the trail.
 After 3 miles you leave the sanctuary behind and enter a more wooded, residential area.
-You'll cross busy Locust St/Woods Hole Rd and pass a small parking lot at 3 1/4 miles.
-Map board, picnic tables and Porto-potty located here.
-At 3.6 miles you come to Highfield Drive/Depot Rd where you'll need to turn left and cross the old RR tracks to return to the trail.
-The main parking lot is located here.
+You'll cross busy Locust St/Woods Hole Rd and pass a small parking lot at 3.2 miles.
+Map Board, picnic tables and Porto-Potty located here.
+At 3.6 miles you come to the Depot Rd where you'll need to turn left (parking lot) and cross the old RR tracks to return to the trail.

 Note; Heading left up Highfield Drive will bring you to BEEBE WOODS .